wishfoundry/union-builder/README.md

 # union-builder
 A library for building and using union data types(a.k.a algebraic data types) in JS

-## TOC

 ## why

 after using similar libraries such as [union-type](https://github.com/paldepind/union-type) in my flux/redux stores, I found that I often needed something that could do just a little more.

-This library is the fruit of that effort with the following advantages:
+This library is designed with the following goals:
-* easy/automatic to use with JS native types
+* be able to, when given bad input values, produce higher quality human readable error messages with more context
+* to have a large built in set of validators, but also be support any user supplied validator with the same level of quality and contextual errors
-* able to  validate inputs, or provide default values
+* to be able to provide default values, instead of just throw an error
-* able to validate related inputs or pairs, not just 1 input at a time
-* easy to extend using simple pure function validators, and have enough context to yield informative/debuggable errors
-* able to categorize union in 3 layers
+* to be able to check union types:
-    1. is any type of union
+    * check if 'ANY' type of union
-    2. is one of several unions
-    3. is an exact type
+    * check if 'ONE OF' a specific set of unions
+    * check if 'A' specific subtype

 ## Creating a union type factory